claywares/cogc-site/src/ch03-01-00-intro.md

 For a system to be rated Yellow, all criteria in the Yellow category must be answered with YES or Not Applicable (N/A).
 If any is a NO the system is deemed Red for that lens.

 For a system to be rated Green, all criteria in the Green AND Yellow category must be answered with YES or Not Applicable (N/A).
 If a criterion for Green is a No then the system is deemed Yellow for that lens or Red if it also receives a No on any Yellow criterion.

+p.s.
+More importantly, different organizations can customize health criterion based on their actual conditions.

 ## Examples
 | Case | Green Category                        | Yellow Category                                            | Rate                                          |